OVERVIEW: PART A

-Your child may be eligible to participate in Momentum trial if he meets the following eligibility criteria:
+Your child may be eligible to participate in Part B of the Momentum trial if he meets the following eligibility criteria:

-- Ambulatory and non-ambulatory boys with DMD who are 7-21 years old (patients who enroll in Part A) or 4-21 years old (patients who enroll in Part B)
+- Ambulatory and non-ambulatory boys with DMD who are 7-21 years old and Treatment-Naïve

-- Has a genetic diagnosis of DMD and an out-of-frame deletion mutation of the DMD gene amendable to exon 51-skipping treatment.
+- Has a genetic diagnosis of DMD and an out-of-frame deletion mutation of the DMD gene amenable to exon 51-skipping treatment.
 Talk to your doctor if you are unsure.

 - Has been on a stable dose of corticosteroids for at least 12 weeks, or has not received corticosteroids for at least 12 weeks prior to receiving SRP-5051

 - Has stable lung (breathing) and heart function.

 - Has not received treatment with any exon-51 skipping therapy within 4 weeks prior to Screening, or with any experimental gene therapy for the treatment of DMD at any time